-NaYeon (NY) Yang, Ph.D. (she/her), is Assistant Professor of Counseling Psychology in the Department of Psychology
+NaYeon (NY) Yang, Ph.D. (she/her), is an Assistant Professor of Counseling Psychology in the Department of Psychology

 at the University of North Texas.
-Dr. Yang directs the Grief, Loss, and Trauma Lab
+Dr. Yang directs the Grief, Emotion, and Trauma

 https://grieflab.wordpress.com/.